Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Bounds for the Bernoulli Model

 The total mass can be bounded analogously as

-\end{proof} Since the constants for the deviation bounds for this model coincide with those for the Poisson model we refer to the previous discussion on their properties. \begin{remark} Consider $s_\X$ such that $s_x=s$ for some $s\in[0,1]$ and all $x \in \X$.
+\end{proof} Since the constants for the deviation bounds for this model coincide with those for the Poisson model we refer to the previous discussion on their properties. \begin{remark} Consider $s_\X$ such that $s_x=s$ for some $s\in(0,1]$ and all $x \in \X$.
 Note, that for sufficiently small $C$ the upper bound is an equality, since the $(p,C)$-KRD in this setting is proportional to the TV distance and that distance has a closed form solution here.
 For larger $C$, the expectation in the proof of \Cref{thm:samplingboundKRBer} amounts to bounding the mean absolute deviation of a binomial distribution.
 This has a closed form solution which scales as the standard deviation of the respective binomial for $s$ not too close to $0$ or $1$ \citep{berend2013sharp}.
 Hence, in this context the upper bound on the mean absolute deviation in the proof is sharp.
-So based on the presented approach for the deviation bounds, the upper bound is non-improvable. \end{remark} \begin{theorem} Let $\mu^1,\ldots,\mu^J\in\msrX$ and denote $\mathcal{X}_i=\text{supp}(\mu^i)$ for $i=1,\dots ,J$.
-Consider (random) estimators $\hat{\mu}^1_{s_{\X_1}},\dots,\hat{\mu}^J_{s_{\X_J}}\in\msrX$ derived from \eqref{eq:bermeasure}.
-Then,
+So based on the presented approach for the deviation bounds, the upper bound is non-improvable. \end{remark}